stochasticHydroTools/libMobility/docs/source/new-solver.rst

           // ...
       };

-   Every pure virtual function in ``libmobility::Mobility`` must be overridden and defined.
-Non pure virtual functions offer default functionality that must be overriden if necessary (for instance, the thermal drift defaults to zero).
+   Functions that are not purely virtual offer default behavior that can be overridden.
+For example, :math:`\sqrt{\boldsymbol{\mathcal{M}}}d\boldsymbol{W}` defaults to using the iterative Lancozs algorithm and the thermal drift defaults to returning zero.
+Confined solvers that have a non-zero thermal drift, such as NBody with a bottom wall and DPStokes, override the function to provide a thermal drift.

 2. **python_wrapper.cu**